How can you ensure research data is FAIR?

 Dataset registration

 When you want to make sure that your dataset is findable it is recommended that the elements of the description of your dataset are made according to a certain metadata standard that allows for easier exchange of metadata and harvesting of the metadata by search engines.
 Many certified archives use a metadata standard for the descriptions.
 If you choose a data repository or registry, you should find out which metadata standard they use.
-At the VU the following standards are used:
+At VU Amsterdam the following standards are used:

 - DataverseNL and DANS use the Dublin Core metadata standard